bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/substring.md

 ### Using substring() with length property

 The following example uses the `substring()` method and [`length`](length) property to extract the last characters of a particular string.
-This method may be easier to remember, given that you don't need to know the starting and ending indices as you would in the above examples.
+This method may be easier to remember, given that you don’t need to know the starting and ending indices as you would in the above examples.

     // Displays 'illa' the last 4 characters let anyString = 'Mozilla'